asyncapi/community/mentorship/README.md

 ## Communication

-Please reach out to us using the [Discussions boards](https://github.com/cncf/mentoring/discussions).
+Please contact us using the [AsyncAPI Discussions boards](https://github.com/cncf/mentoring/discussions).

 We are also available on the [AsyncAPI slack](https://asyncapi.com/slack-invite).
-Please don't use DMs unless strictly necessary as doing so both has the potential of overwhelming project maintainers and others with similar questions lose the benefit of public discussion.
+Please don't use DMs unless strictly necessary, as doing so can potentially overwhelm project maintainers, and others with similar questions lose the benefit of public discussion.

 ## Mentoring Programs